-- Officers: the Function Committee shall elect The Alternate Chairperson, Secretary and Treasurer of the Function Committee annually.
-Those serving by virtue of a position identified in 2.c above shall be ineligible to serve as Chair. - Duties of Officers: It shall be the duty of the Chairperson to preside over the meetings of the Function Committee and manage the activities of the Function Committee.
+- 1. Officers: The Functions Committee shall elect The Alternate Chairperson, Secretary and Treasurer of the Functions Committee annually.
+Those serving by virtue of a position identified in 2.c above shall be ineligible to serveas Chair. - 2.
+Duties of Officers: It shall be the duty of the Chairperson to preside over the meetings of the Functions Committee and manage the activities of the Functions Committee.
 The Chair may form sub-committees, as he/she deems appropriate.
-Sub-committees may include non-Function Committee A.A. members from Area 43, however any such member shall not be eligible to vote.
-The Chair shall make a regular report to the Area Assembly or Area Committee (including finances).
-The Chair may vote as any member.
-The Alternate Chair shall assume the duties of the Chair in his/her absence.
-The Function Committee Treasurer will, by virtue of the position, sit on the Area Finance Committee and attend all Finance Committee Meetings39.
+Sub-committees may include non-Functions Committee A.A. members from Area 43, however any such